The Impact of Skewing on Teradata demonstrated

 INSERT INTO TABLE_SKEWED_MULTISET SELECT RANDOM(1,1000000), RANDOM(1,5) FROM SYS_CALENDAR.CALENDAR;

-SELECT QUERYTEXT, MAXAMPCPUTIME, MINAMPCPUTIME, MAXAMPIO, MINAMPIO, TOTALIOCOUNT, AND AMPCPUTIME FROM DBC.DBQLOGTBL WHERE SESSIONID = ; — my SQL Assistant session
+SELECT QUERYTEXT, MAXAMPCPUTIME, MINAMPCPUTIME, MAXAMPIO, MINAMPIO, TOTALIOCOUNT, AMPCPUTIME FROM DBC.DBQLOGTBL WHERE SESSIONID = ; — my SQL Assistant session

 Below you can see the result of this test.
 Here are my observations: